 Acceptance and Commitment Therapy (ACT) is a third wave Cognitive Behavioural Therapy (CBT), which helps participants to create a rich, meaningful life, guided by their personal values.
 The Wyndham Clinic Private Hospital ACT program for Anxiety and Depression emphasises principles of mindfulness, flexible thinking and stepping back from thoughts, acceptance and willingness, and a commitment to value-directed actions.
 ACT has been shown to be effective in reducing anxiety and depression, teaching participants to better manage their worried minds and self-defeating behaviours.

-The Drug and Alcohol Program is designed for people who require support in maintaining abstinence from substances.
+The Alcohol & Drug Recovery Program is designed for people who require support in maintaining abstinence from substances.
 It aims to introduce and develop skills and knowledge to assist participants to build a rich, full and meaningful life free of substances